vinsidious/gac/README.md

 - Auto-accept the commit message: `gac -y`
 - Stage all changes and generate a commit message: `gac -a`
 - Generate a one-line commit message: `gac -o`
-- Add a hint for the AI: `gac -h "Fix the authentication bug"`
+- Add a hint for the AI: `gac -h "Fixed the authentication bug"`
 - Push the commit (requires accepting the commit message): `gac -p`
 - Advanced usage: Add all, auto-confirm, push a one-liner with a hint: `gac -aypo -h "update for release"`